 18.6.
 Adjustment

 The NSO adjusts responses of hours worked that do not make reasonable sense and are above a certain threshold.
-Responses that are above 2,100 hours per full time equivalent employee would imply that the employees worked more than 40 hours during every week of the year, without consuming any vacation leave or sick leave.
+For example, some companies mechanically report 2,080 hours per employee (52 weeks × 40 hours), without accounting for public holidays, vacation or sick leave.
+Other cases involve values exceeding 2,100 hours per full-time equivalent employee, which would imply that employees worked more than 40 hours every week of the year, again without any leave.
 In principle such responses may indicate that the respective businesses do not have an accurate measurement tool for actual hours worked.
 These responses are updated with more reasonable values that reflect the more likely actual hours spent at the place of work.
 Such adjustments are based on the results and indicators of the labour force survey (LFS) for the reference year, at NACE Section level.